autonity/docs.autonity.org/glossary/index.md

 ## gigaton
 The denomination of Autonity's [auton](/glossary/#auton) cryptocurrency used to denominate Autonity gas prices.
 1 `gigaton` = 1,000,000,000 [ton](/glossary/#ton).
 The Autonity equivalent of wei is [ton](/glossary/#ton) and of gwei gigaton.

+## inflation mechanism
+The mechanism by which a percentage of the total [newton](/glossary/#newton) supply is held in an "Inflation Reserve" and released over time as [inflation awards](/glossary/#inflation-awards).

+Newton total supply is capped at 100 million NTNs of which 40% is reserved for inflation awards in the short-to-medium term.

+Inflation awards are emitted in the form of newton inflation (i.e. newly minted newton supply) for bonded stake [participating](/glossary/#participation-rate) in securing the [Autonity network](/glossary/#autonity-network).
+The quantity of newton emissions declines (in average) over time and asymptotically approaches zero as the Inflation Reserve is fixed.

+## inflation awards
+Inflation awards are a distribution of newly minted newton by the [inflation mechanism](/glossary/#inflation-mechanism) to all holders of bonded stake [participating](/glossary/#participation-rate) in securing the network.

 ## incentivization scheme
 A cryptoeconomic mechanism where economic penalties are applied for incorrect actions or state transitions by network participants, enforced by cryptographic proofs of state or action.